 Neither does the song feature in either Mamma Mia! movie, though that was largely a creative decision.
 One that, if I’m honest, slightly rankles with me.

 The Day Before You Came was actually recorded by Meryl Streep for Here We Go Again — 2018’s jukebox musical film number two — in a more organic style that was augmented by a sweeping string arrangement, and updated lyrics replacing Dallas and Marilyn French with the more contemporary House Of Cards and Margaret Atwood.

 Streep’s character Donna dies in the story in unexplained circumstances.
 So, I can’t be the only one puzzled by the non-inclusion?
 No, the powers that be decided that a song about a woman who seemingly dies in unexplained circumstances doesn’t actually fit in a film about a woman who seemingly dies in unexplained circumstances, and must be relegated to mere digital bonus soundtrack material.

 It’s a funny old world.

 I’ve always wondered if Benny and Björn gave up the ABBA ghost when they listened to The Day Before You Came and realised that they could not make a more beautiful record.

-I was in the audience for this shock 2013 appearance (Agnetha doesn’t fly) at London’s famous gay club Heaven, though that’s as close as we got.
+I was in the audience for this shock 2013 appearance (Agnetha prefers not to fly) at London’s famous gay club Heaven, though that’s as close as I got… until May 2022.